-I acknowledge my breeding program is in it’s infancy, however we are increasing our numbers and Gotland percentages each year.
-At the same time our crosses, who have given us some genetic flair in their fleece, will be used in our breeding programs increasing the availability of an array of natural colours, for the hand spinners, knitters, felters and fibre artists.
+I acknowledge my breeding program is in it’s infancy, however we are increasing our numbers now we have approx 430 sheep we breed for diversity so there is an array of natural colours, for the hand spinners, knitters, felters and fibre artists.
 We hope to continue to improve the soft handle and high lustre which are a hallmark feature of the Gotland breed.
 All sheep are individually tagged so that fleeces can be reodered.

 Watch this space for future information, or view our Facebook page where we will keep you up to date with our progress.